In Michigan’s Macomb County, uncertainty over ‘Bidenomics’

 Although the inflation rate has fallen by more than half since last year’s peak – and was unchanged in October, according to a Labor Department report Tuesday – polls show Mr. Biden continues to lose support among key constituencies that backed him in 2020.

-For example: Voters under 35, who supported Mr. Biden by a 21% margin over Mr. Trump in 2020, now support Mr. Trump 48% to 47%, according to a CNN poll released last week.
+For example: Voters under 35 years old, who supported Mr. Biden by a 21% margin over Mr. Trump in 2020, now support Mr. Trump 48% to 47%, according to a CNN poll released last week.
 Mr. Biden has also seen his margins shrink among Black and Hispanic voters.

 There could be many reasons for this that have nothing to do with the economy.
-Mr. Biden’s advanced age concerns some voters, while the wars in Ukraine and Israel may have soured the public’s mood.
+Mr. Biden’s advanced age concerns some voters, while the wars in Ukraine and the Middle East may have soured the public’s mood.

 A surge in housing costs

-But the pocketbook factor also looms large: Since Mr. Biden took office, jumps in consumer prices have outpaced the gains in average hourly earnings across the country.
+But the pocketbook factor also looms large: Since Mr. Biden took office, jumps in consumer prices have outpaced the gains in average hourly earnings across the United States.

 Another economic factor that stands out is housing costs.

-Rent inflation peaked in March at 8.8% and remains at levels not seen in 40 years, according to U.S. Census data.
+Rent inflation peaked in March at 8.8% and remains at levels not seen in 40 years, according to U.S. Census Bureau data.
 That inflation hits disproportionately hard all three groups whose support for Mr. Biden has waned.
 Black, Hispanic, and young people are much more likely to rent than older, non-Hispanic white people.

 The outlook is even worse for renters who hope to buy their first home.
 High inflation has pushed up home prices while high interest rates have made mortgages more expensive.
 Typical first-time buyers have to devote 40% of their income to mortgage payments to afford the typical starter home, the National Association of Realtors reported last week.
 That means that homeownership is more out of reach today than at any time since the association began tracking affordability in 1989.

 That challenge is a key issue in Michigan.
-In May, the state expanded statewide its $10,000 subsidy to help qualified, first-time homebuyers afford their down payment.
+In May, it expanded statewide its $10,000 subsidy to help qualified, first-time homebuyers afford their down payment.
 “The American Dream appears to be on sabbatical,” the head of Macomb County’s Habitat for Humanity wrote in a local op-ed earlier this year.

 Even leasing or buying a new car is a challenge for many, says Macomb County Executive Mark Hackel.
 And job creation, while strong, has slowed.

 “It’s a bit of a struggle” to find good employment, says Aram Rassan, a receptionist at the Super 8 motel in Sterling Heights who is also working two other jobs while he attends school on the side to become a data analyst.
-“The economy in 2018 under Trump, pre-Covid, was better.”
+“The economy in 2018 under Trump, pre-COVID, was better.”

 Dueling versions of populism

 Macomb County sprang to national attention in the 1980 presidential election, when a large portion of its blue-collar Democrats broke with their party to vote for Ronald Reagan.
-Ever since, Macomb has swung back and forth, mostly following the nation’s choice for president except for 2000, when it backed Democratic Vice President Al Gore, and 2020, when it went for the GOP’s Mr. Trump.
-While the county is still whiter and less Hispanic than the United States as a whole and has a smaller share of college graduates, much has changed.
+Ever since, Macomb has swung back and forth, mostly following the nation’s choice for president – except for in 2000, when it backed Democratic Vice President Al Gore, and in 2020, when it went for the GOP’s Mr. Trump.
+While the county is still more white and less Hispanic than the U.S. as a whole and has a smaller share of college graduates, much has changed.

 It’s trending Republican, at least in presidential elections.
 And it’s far more diverse than in 1980.
-One in nine of its residents now are foreign-born, nearly twice the national average, many of them Arab-American.
+Now, 1 in 9 of its residents is foreign-born, nearly twice the national average, many of them Arab American.
 The Israel-Hamas war complicates Mr. Biden’s appeal here.
 Another complication: competing brands of populism.

 The president’s appeal to working-class voters is perhaps best symbolized by his staunch support for organized labor, and this county has a heavy concentration of union workers.

-“The union message is so much stronger in this part of our state because there are so many union jobs,” says Alysa Diebolt, the Democratic county chairwoman.
+“The union message is so much stronger in this part of our state because there are so many union jobs,” says Alysa Diebolt, the Democratic county chair.
 “It’s not just auto union members in Macomb County.
 It’s electricians.
-It’s carpenters....
-I would be hard pressed to find a single person, I think, who doesn’t have someone in their close family that has been positively impacted by a union.”
+It’s carpenters. ...
+I would be hard-pressed to find a single person, I think, who doesn’t have someone in their close family that has been positively impacted by a union.”

 Recently, the United Auto Workers scored an impressive victory, securing a 25% raise and other improvements in tentative four-year contracts with the Detroit automakers, which should buoy Macomb’s economy.
-The new union leadership has adopted an aggressively populist tone – in a strike update video to members last month, UAW president Shawn Fain wore a T-shirt that read: “Eat the Rich.”
+The new union leadership has adopted an aggressively populist tone – in a strike update video to members last month, UAW President Shawn Fain wore a T-shirt that read: “Eat the Rich.”

 President Biden is trying to ride the wave of this economic populism.
 In an unprecedented step for a sitting president, he joined UAW picketers in Michigan in late September.
 A day later, former President Trump came to a nonunion plant in Macomb County, telling workers a UAW contract wouldn’t matter because federal electric vehicle mandates would put them out of a job in two years.

-These two strains of populism – government is your enemy from Mr. Trump; corporations and the rich are your enemy from the UAW – are competing for the blue-collar hearts and minds of Macomb County.
+These two strains of populism – “government is your enemy” from Mr. Trump; “corporations and rich people are your enemy” from the UAW – are competing for the blue-collar hearts and minds of Macomb County.

 “Reagan Democrats liked [President] Reagan because they perceived him as standing up for the little guy,” says David Dulio, a political scientist at nearby Oakland University.
 Forty years later, Mr. Trump is making the same appeal to peel off union support from Democrats.
 Mr. Biden is trying to change the narrative and rebuild union and nonunion blue-collar support for his party.